fmv1992/learning_scala/readme.md

 Each chapter will have its own "take-aways" in the corresponding "readme.md" files.

-There is a corrisponding git page here: <https://github.com/fpinscala/fpinscala>.
+There is a corresponding git page here: <https://github.com/fpinscala/fpinscala>.

+#### TODO

+*   `???`: maybe the original fpinscala has tests; copy and paste those (use the same header for credit) and expand on existing tests.

 <!--
 #### Notes on the book